 Do RV Rentals Charge for Mileage?

 It’s easy to find RV rentals with unlimited mileage.
-But, some rental companies can give you a restricted number of miles and you’ll get charged for the extra miles you’ll take.
+However, some rental companies give you a restricted number of miles; having the first 100 miles free is common.
+They then charge you for any additional miles you travel.
 On average, this can range from $0.25 – $1.00 per mile.

 How Much Is a Down Payment To Rent an RV?